Paczki is a traditional Polish pastry filled with a sweet center. Usually fried, this recipe is baked to soft, golden perfection.

 The doughnuts came out so soft and fluffy.
 The hardest part was filling the paczki, but they would honestly be delicious even without a filling in them.

 You can use any flavor of jam that you prefer.
 The first time we made these I used up some orange marmalade from when we made Orange Chicken.
-The second time we used blackberry since that’s our favorite.
-You could also fill with custard or any other sweet filling.
+The second time we used blackberry since that’s our favorite filling.
+You could also fill it with custard, pastry cream, or any other sweet filling.

 Paczki Step by Step